waimea-Jadavidson/Level-3-Programming-Project/docs/test-plan.md

 ### Expected Test Result

+- Valid Inputs:
-- Valid Inputs: If the player moves in a valid way, the UI will update after a 3-second cooldown to show the new scene.
+  - If the player moves in a valid way, the UI will update after a 3-second cooldown to show the new scene.
   If the player use the right location to teleport, the UI will update after a 3-second cooldown to show the new level.

+---

+## Player Movement Boundary

+This test will show the player movement functioning, player movement consists of players moving through different scenes and levels.

+### Test Data To Use

+Details of test data and reasons for selection.

+- Boundary Input
+  - The Player will move through the scenes and the edges of a level, then able to teleport to repeat on a new level.

+### Expected Test Result

+- Boundary Result:
+  - The game will not break and the player can move through the level in different scenes and levels.

+---

+## Player Movement Invalid

+This test will show the player movement functioning, player movement consists of players moving through different scenes and levels.

+### Test Data To Use

+Details of test data and reasons for selection.

+- Invalid Inputs
+  - Trying to move outside the **boundaries** of the map.
+  - Trying to access a new level without being in the right area.

+### Expected Test Result

+- Invalid Inputs:
-- Invalid Inputs: If the player moves in a way that goes outside the level boundaries, a pop-up will appear with an error and then continues the game without the game break movement.
+  - If the player moves in a way that goes outside the level boundaries, a pop-up will appear with an error and then continues the game without the game break movement.
 If the player tries to access a new level without being in the correct scene, a pop-up will explain why and then the game will continue without breaking.

 ---

-## Finding a Key
+## Finding a Key Valid

 This test will show the valid use of pop-up dialog boxes when a key has been successfully found.
 This is part of my game progression.

 ### Test Data To Use

 - Valid Inputs
   - Playing the game normally and finding the hidden keys.

+### Expected Test Result

+- Valid Inputs: If the keys are found, the pop-up box will appear informing the players of their success.

+---

+## Finding a Key Invalid

+This test will show the valid use of pop-up dialog boxes when a key has been successfully found.
+This is part of my game progression.

+### Test Data To Use

 - Invalid Inputs
-  - Playing the game and trying to skip to the end of the game without finding the keys
+  - Playing the game and trying to skip to the end of the game without finding the keys.

 ### Expected Test Result

-- Valid Inputs: If the keys are found, the pop-up box will appear informing the players of their success.

 - Invalid Inputs: If the player tries to finish the game without the keys, nothing will happen and the game won't break

 ---

+## Game Win State (Valid)

+This test will show the game in a winning state, this includes the successful find of both hidden keys and then the player going to the "Manager's Office Door" scene and completing the game.

+### Test Date to Use
+- Valid Inputs:
+  - The player will play the game, find the two hidden keys and exit the game at the Manager's office door.

+### Expected Results
+- Valid Results:
+  - The game will show the win pop-up dialog and instructions to reset itself for game play.

+---

+## Game Loss State

+This test will show the game in a losses state, the player will not have found all or none of the keys to complete the game.